kaleab27/reverse-click-order/README.md

 ## Description

-A simple web app that first lets you highlight all the squares by clicking them and then unhighlighs then in the order they were highlighted.
+A simple web app that first lets you highlight all the squares by clicking them and then unhighlighs them in the order they were highlighted.